 We can initiate the reconstruction process at different times throughout your journey.
 Choices include:

-- Immediate Reconstruction: Reconstruction is performed at the same time as the mastectomy, also known as one-stage breast reconstruction.
+- Immediate Reconstruction: Reconstruction is performed at the same time as the mastectomy, also known as direct-to-implant reconstruction.

 - Delayed Reconstruction: Reconstruction is done after mastectomy, and possibly after other treatments like radiation or chemotherapy.